LLNL/axom/src/index.rst

 - Mint optionally depends on Sidre
 - Quest depends on Slam, Spin, Primal, and Mint
 - Inlet depends on Sidre, Slic, and Primal
+- Klee depends on Sidre, Slic, Inlet and Primal

 The figure below summarizes these dependencies.
 Solid links indicate hard dependencies; dashed links indicate optional dependencies.